RRResident/ES6-plus-features/README.md

 #### ----- Promises !!

 Goodbye `$.ajax()`!
-ES6 brings us built in promises, which are objects which represent the eventual completion (or faliure) of an ansychronous operation and its resulting value.
+ES6 brings us built in promises, which are objects that represent the eventual completion (or failure) of an ansychronous operation and its resulting value.
 There is a lot to know about promises and how they work, so of course [the MDN docs are a good place to start](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), but in essence you tell JavaScript to do something, and once done _then_ run some code, or if it fails, run some other code, a simplified example below:

 ```javascript